Bruce-XUZILIN/Hotel-management-database-system/README.md

 # Hotel-management-database-system
-A Project implement a hotel management database system  by using Java, C and SQL
+A Project implement a hotel management database system  by using Java and SQL